Overview (Ear Surgery)

-Ear Surgery- also know as otoplasty, correction of bat ears, correction of prominent ears.
+Ear Surgery- also known as otoplasty, correction of bat ears, correction of prominent ears.
 A procedure commonly performed under local anaesthetic to re-shape the ear and bring it closer to the side of the head.

-Protruding ears are often a family characteristic; in some cases one ear is more prominent than the other and many people feel self-conscious about them.
+Protruding ears are often a family characteristic; in some cases, one ear is more prominent than the other and many people feel self-conscious about them.
 Ear pinning, also known as otoplasty or pinnaplasty, is an operation to pin back your ears so that they lie closer to your head.

-The operation will be carried out using a local or general anaesthetic and you may be in hospital for one to two days.
+The operation will be carried out using a local or general anaesthetic and you may be in the hospital for one to two days.
 Mr Nduka will advise what is appropriate for you.

 All operations carry risks as well as benefits.
-The chance of complications following surgery for protruding ears depends on the type of operation and other factors such as your general health.
+The chance of complications following surgery for protruding ears depends on the type of operation.
+And other factors such as your general health.
 Mr Nduka will explain how the risks apply to you.